-We currently maintain offices in the U.S. and the U.K. BrachySil is produced for us in Germany and the U.K., and BioSilicon is produced in-house and by third party contractors in the U.K. We have research and development facilities in the U.S. and the U.K., and we intend to license products for sale and/or sell products in most major world healthcare markets.
-A number of risks are inherent in our international strategy.
-In order for us to license and manufacture our products, we must obtain country and jurisdiction-specific regulatory approvals or clearances to comply with regulations regarding safety and quality.
-We may not be able to obtain or maintain regulatory approvals or clearances in such countries, and we may be required to incur significant costs in obtaining or maintaining foreign regulatory approvals or clearances.
-In addition, our operations and revenues may be subject to a number of risks associated with foreign commerce, including the following:
+We currently maintain offices and research and development facilities in the U.S. and the U.K., and our goal is to develop products for sale by us or our licensees in most major world healthcare markets.
+Manufacturing of pharmaceutical products requires us or our licensees to comply with regulations regarding safety and quality and to obtain country and jurisdiction-specific regulatory approvals and clearances.
+We or our licensees may not be able to comply with such regulations or to obtain or maintain needed regulatory approvals and clearances or may be required to incur significant costs in doing so.
+In addition, our operations and future revenues may be subject to a number of risks associated with foreign commerce, including the following:

-• staffing and managing foreign operations;

-- political and economic instability; - foreign currency exchange fluctuations; - foreign tax laws, tariffs and freight rates and charges; - timing and availability of export licenses; - · inadequate protection of intellectual property rights in some countries; and - · obtaining required governmental approvals.
+- · staffing and managing foreign operations; - political and economic instability; - · foreign currency exchange fluctuations; - foreign tax laws, tariffs and freight rates and charges; - timing and availability of export licenses; - · inadequate protection of intellectual property rights in some countries; and - receipt and maintenance of required government approvals.